 Another great snow tubing option includes Howelsen Hill.
 Located in downtown Steamboat Springs, Howelsen Hill tubing is accessed via magic carpet.
 Kids and kids at heart will love the thrill of zooming down this historic snow tubing hill.
 Howelsen Hill is a small ski area in Steamboat Springs, with a series of ski jumps and facilities, which has produced more than 70 Olympians in alpine and Nordic events.

-Day 4: Ski a half day as a family and enjoy a hot springs soak in the evening
+Day 4: Ski a half day as a family and enjoy a hot spring soak in the evening

 In the afternoon, set aside a couple hours to enjoy soaking in the therapeutic waters of Strawberry Hot Springs—one of Steamboat’s most popular attractions.
 The water is a soothing 101° to 105°.
-Sign up for transportation to the hot springs via Sweat Pea Tours.
+Sign up for transportation to the hot springs via The Hot Springs Shuttle.
 Afternoon pick-up times for families with children under 18 include: 1:30 p.m., 3 p.m. and 4:30 p.m.
 Guests need to bring their own towels, swimsuits, warm clothes and beverages, but no glass containers, food or alcohol.
-Adult passes are $35-$40 (depending on the day of the week), Teens (13-17) passes are $30 and Youth (3-12) passes are $20.
+Passes are $20-$40 (depending on age and the day of the week).

 Day 5: Hit up downtown Steamboat Springs for souvenirs and treats and enjoy Western-style family dinner